 If an eyewitness misidentified you, you will wish to challenge the prosecution’s identification evidence.
 According to studies, eyewitness testimony is one of the least trustworthy types of evidence.

 When the prosecutor tries to prove that you are guilty of a crime because you were an accessory to another person who did the crime, you can utilize this defense.
-However, simply being present at a crime scene or knowing that a crime was being committed does not automatically make you guilty of the accusation.
+However, simply being present at a crime scene or knowing that a crime was being committed does not automatically make you guilty of the accusation, nor does it make you an accessory to a crime.
 A passive observer is someone who is simply present.
 This indicates that the individual had no criminal intent and did not take part in the crime.